Western Headstall vs. Bridle: Types, Sizing, Best, & How to Choose

 Bit Types to Use with Headstalls

 Bits are the most variable piece of a bridle or headstall since slight differences in the design can make big differences in the functionality.
 The two general categories of bits are leverage bits and non-leverage bits/snaffle bits.
 In this section, we will go over the differences between these two categories.
-To learn more about the different styles and types of bits, as well as what they are used for, check out our bit guide!
+To learn more about the different styles and types of bits, as well as what they are used for, check out our guide on bit mouthpieces!

 Non-Leverage Bits